 In order to provide an effective means of helping employees deal with drug/alcohol use and/or abuse, which may be interfering with their job performance, the District has an Employee Assistance-Program (EAP) provider, Health Advocate (EAP), which offers employees and their families substance abuse treatment and rehabilitation services.
-Information on these services is available from the District at 567-8000, extension 225 at the Director's Office, Fire Chief at 562-2028, or the EMS Chief at 567-3160.
+Information on these services is available from the District at 226-3900, at the Director's Office, Fire Chief at 226-3859, or the Assistant Chief at 226-3465.

 We would like to have the opportunity to answer any questions anyone might have prior to the effective date of the program.
-If you would like to discuss the policy (on a confidential basis), please contact the Emergency Services Director Fire Chief, or his or her designee, at any time.
+If you would like to discuss the policy (on a confidential basis), please contact the Emergency Services Director, or his or her designee, at any time.

-We do appreciate your work on behalf of the District and ask your assistance in keeping the workplace free of alcohol and drug-related problems.

-Jason Brown, County Administrator
+We do appreciate your work on behalf of the District and ask your assistance in keeping the workplace free of alcohol and drug-related problems. - Jason Brown, County Administrator